The Battle of Bannockburn

 The result was an unprecedented rout of King Edward’s army.

-Located near the historic city of Stirling, the battleground still evokes the landscape that would have been seen by medieval soldiers in 1314 when the area was a royal hunting park.
+Located near the historic city of Stirling, the grounds of the Scottish Army's campsite - upon which the Visitor Centre is located - still evokes the landscape that would have been seen by medieval soldiers in 1314 when the area was a royal hunting park.